Vermont Roads - VT 14/US 5

 Wait, VT 14 turned onto US 302 a block ago... but apparently that hasn't always been the case.
 One time not terribly long ago (30-40 years, the age of this shield), VT 14 followed Summer Street (the arrow beneath this shield is missing) a block northeast of US 302, until reaching Maple Ave. where it rejoined its current alignment.
 This explains why Summer St. EB gets a yellow blinker above - traffic priority was for through VT 14 traffic on Summer and Elm.
 Of course, if that was the case, there needed to be a lot more signs there, and it would have been a lot simpler even then to just put up the red instead.

-SB with US 5, no TO about it.
+SB at and onto US 5, no TO about it.

 Back to Vermont Roads